New York area rail commuters face long haul come Monday

 "Getting back to operating trains with limitations and restrictions, you're already seeing that now."

-Ruppert worked for 35 years for Amtrak on the Northeast Corridor, where he oversaw restoration work similar to those that crews are performing in the region today.
+Ruppert worked for 35 years for Amtrak on the Northeast Corridor, where he oversaw restoration work like crews are performing in the region today.

 Service on three New Jersey Transit rail lines, one Long Island Rail Road line and the PATH train remains fully or partially suspended because of extensive damage that experts say will require lengthy repairs.
 Those lines log more than 367,000 passenger boardings on a typical weekday.